artsy/eigen/docs/testing.md

 - `renderWithWrappersLEGACY` ❗️depracated❗️ uses ReactTestRenderer.
 We want to remove this.
 Use renderWithWrappers instead.

-- `setupTestWrapper` ❗️depracated❗️ uses ReactTestRenderer .
+- `setupTestWrapper_LEGACY` ❗️depracated❗️ uses ReactTestRenderer .
 Renders a test component and resolves the most recent operation.
 An abstraction that sometimes is convenient.

 - `waitUntil` ❗️depracated❗️ Waits until something happens.
 RN Testing library has a similar component [waitFor](https://testing-library.com/docs/dom-testing-library/api-async/), that we could potentially replace this with.